Thousands to face cold snap without gas as temperatures set to plummet to -10C

 The Met Office has forecast that temperatures could plunge lower than -10C in parts of Britain in the coming days, and has issued a series of weather alerts for icy weather across the UK on Wednesday and Thursday.

-The national forecaster has issued yellow weather alerts across parts of Scotland, England, Wales and Northern Ireland on Wednesday and Thursday, and cautions that up to 2 inches of snow may fall at lower levels, with 4 inches on the hilltops.
+The national forecaster has issued yellow weather alerts across parts of Scotland, England, Wales and Northern Ireland on Wednesday and Thursday, and cautions that up to 2 inches of snow may fall at lower levels north of the border, with 4 inches on the hilltops.

 Blizzard conditions and snow drifts are possible in the strong northerly winds, as daytime temperatures struggle to rise above 0C for large parts of the UK, the Met Office said.